We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Each capsule contains 500 million CFUs, which include a mixture of Lactobacillus acidophilus and Lactobacillus plantarum, as well as 18 mg of cranberry extract proanthocyanidins and 160 mcg of vitamin A.

-Lactobacilli species and cranberry extract have both been linked to helping prevent recurrent UTIs in women.
 Additionally, Bio-Kult Pro-Cyan specifically has been shown to be effective for this purpose (

 Furthermore, those taking the probiotic were less likely to need an antibiotic and experienced shorter UTI durations (

-Note that ADM Protexin International Ltd, the company that manufactures Bio-Kult products, funded the above study, which may have affected the results.
+However, note that ADM Protexin International Ltd, the company that manufactures Bio-Kult products, funded the above study, which may have affected the results.

 Bio-Kult Candéa contains seven unique strains of probiotics, as well as grapefruit and garlic extracts, to help protect against fungal infections caused by yeast, such as Candida and vaginal yeast infections.